slatedocs/slate/source/index.html.md

 ### Redfish 1.0 Conformance

 The RESTful API was first released with iLO 4 2.00 on HPE Gen9 servers.
-The RESTful API also functioned as the starting point for the new Redfish 1.0 DMTF standard (see http:// www.dmtf.org/standards/redfish).
+The RESTful API also functioned as the starting point for the new Redfish 1.0 DMTF standard at [http:// www.dmtf.org/standards/redfish](http:// www.dmtf.org/standards/redfish)

 Since the introduction of the RESTful API, a number of changes were introduced into the Redfish standard by the DMTF SPMF members.
 At a high level, the changes include:

 * Use of OData annotations throughout the data to communicate meta-data